-Section 209, ¶1-Men of this world demand a trained mind as well as a willing heart.
-In offering ourselves to the service of the Gospel ministry we should not be less diligent, that we may show ourselves approved unto God, workmen that need not to be ashamed.
+Section 212, ¶1-Men of this world demand a trained mind as well as a willing heart.
+In offering ourselves to the service of the gospel ministry, we should not be less diligent, that we may show ourselves approved unto God, workmen that need not to be ashamed.

-¶2-Habits of study, together with Biblical and other knowledge secured through them are invaluable to the ministers of our Church.
-Therefore, to promote the same the General Conference has provided that a course of study shall be arranged for applicants for license as a minister and for ordination as deaconess and ordination as a minister.
+¶2-Habits of study, together with Biblical and other knowledge secured through them, are invaluable to the ministers of our church.
+Therefore, to promote the same, the General Conference has provided that a course of study shall be arranged for applicants for licenses as ministers and for ordination as deaconesses and ordination as ministers.

-Section 210, ¶1-Persons pursuing the courses of study as given hereinbefore shall be governed by the following regulations:
+Section 213, ¶1- Persons pursuing the courses of study as given hereinbefore shall be governed by the following regulations:

 ¶2-Those entering a ministerial office shall immediately enter upon the prescribed course of study and pursue same until completed.
-To this end they shall place themselves under the direction of the district educational board which has charge of this work, unless the same course, or its equivalent, is taken in school.
+To this end they shall place themselves under the direction of the district educational board, which has charge of this work, unless the same course, or its equivalent, is taken in school.